DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/43 Customize Edit Form/10 Appearance and Editing/10 Form Layout Customization.md

 This section demonstrates how to configure a form item style and arrange items.
 We do not recommend that you use options mentioned in this section to change the default editor behavior.
 To customize the default editor, refer to the following section: [Editor Customization](/Documentation/Guide/UI_Components/DataGrid/Editing/#Customize_Editors).

-If you need to implement minor changes (for example, stylize a form item, change the item visibility, configure labels, specify a number of columns spanned by the item, etc.), use the **columns[]**.[formItem](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#formItem) property.
+If you need to implement minor changes (for example, apply a style to a form item, change item visibility, configure labels, specify a number of columns spanned by an item, etc.), use the **columns[]**.[formItem](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#formItem) property.

 ---